 In 2013, Section 5 of the Voting Rights Act of 1965 was struck down by the Supreme Court.
 Section 5 required states and counties with a history of voter suppression to obtain approval by the U.S. Department of Justice before implementing any new changes to voting laws.
 Since section 5 has been struck down, states have acted to close polls, purge voter rolls, and implement strict ID laws and other barriers to voting without any oversight or accountability.

-3 Actions You Can Take NOW!
+Three Actions To Take NOW!

 Register 5 people to vote in NY.
 Then register 5 people in a swing state!

 Find your local polling center and sign up to become a poll monitor.